airejtashfeen/DSANotes/notes/binarysearch.md

 ## Binary Search

-Binary search is an efficient algorithm for finding an item from a sorted list of items.
+Binary search is an efficient algorithm for finding an item from a `SORTED` list of items.
 It works by repeatedly dividing in half the portion of the list that could contain the item, until you've narrowed down the possible locations to just one.
+Hence, making it very efficient.

 ### Complexity